 Each site page should share the story of your brand, as well as how your strengths translate into actual benefits for customers.
 For example, the Shopify About Us page relates the aforementioned story about how the founders wanted to sell snowboards online all those years ago but were unable to find a suitable platform.
 Faced with a void in the market, they translated their unique perspective into a user-friendly platform created by entrepreneurs for entrepreneurs.

-Do you see why the Shopify About Us page is so effective?
-It tells an interesting story, while also highlighting how it makes your life better.
-The story is so relatable, in fact, that it is frequently covered in news stories.
+A Shopify About Us page is so effective when it paints a personal picture or tells an interesting story while also highlighting how the product or service benefits your customers.
+In this example, the story is so relatable, in fact, that it is frequently covered in news stories.
 For example, look at the customer-focused angle that NPR uses in a story about Shopify from 2019:

 In 2004, German programmer Tobias Lütke was living in Ottawa with his girlfriend.
 An avid snowboarder, he wanted to launch an online snowboard shop, but found the ecommerce software available at the time to be clunky and expensive.
 So he decided to write his own ecommerce software.
 After he launched his online snowboard business, called Snowdevil, other online merchants were so impressed with what he built that they started asking to license Tobi’s software to run their own stores.